-The degree of self-adaptation of the grid systems surveyed has been classified as either high, medium or low.
-The greater the number of classes of applications which can be dealt with under different scenarios, the higher the score for "breadth of scope".
-Similarly, the greater the number of metrics monitored and the greater the quantity of information to trigger changes, the higher the scores for "monitored metrics" and "triggering information", respectively.
-Conversely, a less complex scheduler, a lower migration overhead and the use of a smaller amount of control information are linked to an increased score for "complexity of (re)scheduling", "reaction complexity" and "forecasting overhead", respectively.
-Moreover, the less prone to misleading information and the more flexible to diverse scenarios a grid system is, the higher are the scores for "robustness" and "effectiveness under diverse scenarios".
+The degree of self-adaptation of the grid systems surveyed has been classified as either high, medium, or low.
+The greater the number of classes of applications that can be dealt with under different scenarios, the higher the score for breadth of scope.
+Similarly, the greater the number of metrics monitored and the greater the quantity of information to trigger changes, the higher the scores for monitored metrics and triggering information, respectively.
+Conversely, a less complex scheduler, a lower migration overhead, and the use of a smaller amount of control information are linked to an increased score for complexity of (re)scheduling, reaction complexity and forecasting overhead, respectively.
+Moreover, the less prone to misleading information and the more flexible to diverse scenarios a grid system is, the higher are the scores for robustness and effectiveness under diverse scenarios.

-Table 1 compares the grid systems surveyed, in relation to characteristics of self-adaptation.
+Table 1 compares the grid systems surveyed in relation to characteristics of self-adaptation.